 When you won’t earn points

-- When you pay for Government charges, interest or bank fees, cash advances, balance transfers or BPAY
+- When you pay for interest or bank fees, cash advances, balance transfers or BPAY

 - If the billing account is in arrears

-- If the card has been reported lost or stolen
+- If the card is believed to have been used fraudulently, or has been reported lost or stolen

 - Where purchases are made from the billing account as opposed to a cardholder.